massimo-cassandro/symfony-bootstrap-form-theme/README.md

 #### Single checkboxes

-* The default behaviour generate the Boostrap default stacked markup wrapped into a `.form-group` container:
+* The default behaviour generate the Bootstrap default stacked markup wrapped into a `.form-group` container:

 ```markup
 <div class="form-group">